Application process

 The applicant must ensure that they have logged in to their account and updated their personal information to ensure that they receive this email.

 Test dates, at least 12 months in advance, have been included here to help with planning.
-A total of 36 tests have been planned for 2025.
 An extra test date/s may be added depending on demand.
 A test may be cancelled, for example, if there is an insufficient number of applicants.
 Please refer to this page for any changes to test dates.

-Please note that there will not be an MCQ/Theory test or a Practical/OSCE (first attempt) during the months of July and December in 2025 and 2026.
+Please note that there will not be an MCQ/Theory test or a Practical/OSCE (first attempt) during the months of July and December.

 An applicant must be ready for the test date 13 days in advance of a test date, including having, in-hand, if required by Immigration, an in-date AWS letter of approval and an in-date entry visa.
 This is to allow for booking confirmation.